 Q How long will it take to get my test results?+

-Your test results will be available in 48 hours.
+Your test results will be available within one week.

-Q How will I receive my test results?+
+Q How will I get my test results?+

 Q If I tested positive for COVID-19 at another location (UCSD, Kaiser Permanente, etc.), can I also get tested at FHCSD?+

 If you have already tested positive for COVID-19, we ask that you do not get tested again at FHCSD.
 Please seek any follow-up testing at your original testing location.

 Q If I previously tested positive for COVID-19, can I get tested again to see if I am negative?+

 If you previously tested positive for COVID-19, we ask that you do not come in to see if those results have changed.
 We do not have the resources to test for negative results, and CDC guidance does not indicate that is appropriate.

 Q I think I have been exposed to COVID-19, and I want to get tested.
 How long should I wait in order to get reliable test results?+

 According to the CDC, symptoms may appear 2-14 days after exposure, but we recommend calling your primary care provider for instructions on what to do next.

 Q What should I do if I get negative test results but am still experiencing symptoms?+